Chrismettal/PiPLC/README.md

 As with the digital inputs, each output features a status LED.

 > [!WARNING]
-> As this the PiPLC is an open source passion project and not externally rated by TÜV or a similar agency, usage of these relays in mains powered systems is at your own risk and cannot be endorsed.
+> As this the PiPLC is an open source passion project and not externally rated by TÜV or a similar agency, usage of these relays in mains powered systems is at your own risk.
 >
-> All components chosen are rated for 16 A at 250 V AC and should be capable of driving everything in a regular home, only certified electricians should ever be performing mains work, and home-built devices should never be connected to mains power.
+> All components chosen are rated for 16 A at 250 V AC and should be capable of driving everything in a home environment.
+> Only certified electricians should ever be performing mains work, and home-built devices should never be connected to mains power unless you know what you are doing.

-### KNX / NCN5121
+### J? / KNX / NCN5121

 Utilizing [knxd](https://github.com/knxd/knxd/tree/main) to run a [NCN5121](https://www.onsemi.com/pdf/datasheet/ncn5121-d.pdf) KNX transceiver chip the PiPLC can talk to KNX networks natively, without going through an actual KNX-IP gateway first.
 (Internally, knxd looks like a KNX-IP gateway, but it won't route through your actual LAN)